Shop every DSCR lender in America. We negotiate — you close faster.

 Landlord-Tenant Law

-Rent control — currently banned, actively debated.
+Rent control — currently banned, periodically debated.
 Massachusetts banned rent control statewide in 1994 via a narrow ballot initiative.
-Boston, Cambridge, and Somerville have since proposed home-rule petitions to re-enable rent stabilization; these require MA Legislature approval and have not passed.
+A 2024 ballot attempt to revisit the ban failed.
+Boston, Cambridge, and Somerville have proposed home-rule petitions to re-enable rent stabilization; these require MA Legislature approval and have not been enacted.
 Watch this carefully — any modification to the 1994 ban would be a significant structural change for Boston-area DSCR investors.

 Security deposits.
 Capped at 1 month rent.
 Strict statutory requirements: held in separate MA bank escrow account, receipts with bank name/address, and proper statement of conditions at move-in.
 Violations can trigger triple damages — a common landlord pitfall.